MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-sign-in-log-activity-details.md

 - **Conditional Access:**
   - `Not applied`: No policy applied to the user and application during sign-in.
   - `Success`: One or more Conditional Access policies applied to or were evaluated for the user and application (but not necessarily the other conditions) during sign-in.
 Even though a Conditional Access policy might not apply, if it was evaluated, the Conditional Access status shows *Success*.
   - `Failure`: The sign-in satisfied the user and application condition of at least one Conditional Access policy and grant controls are either not satisfied or set to block access.
+  - Conditional Access does not apply to Windows sign-in, such as Windows Hello for Business.
+Conditional Access protects sign-in attempts to cloud resources, not the device sign-in process.

 - **Continuous access evaluation:** Shows whether continuous access evaluation (CAE) was applied to the sign-in event.
   - There are multiple sign-in requests for each authentication, which can appear on either the interactive or non-interactive tabs.